DataDog/datadog-agent/docs/public/components/testing.md

 One of the core benefits of using components is that each component isolates its internal logic behind its interface.
 Focus on asserting that each implementation behaves correctly.

-To recap from the previous page, a component was created that compresses the payload before sending it to the Datadog backend.
-The component had two separate implementations.
+To recap from the [previous page](creating-components.md), a component was created that compresses the payload before sending it to the Datadog backend.
+The component has two separate implementations.

 This is the component's interface: